mjdave/tui/README.md

 tui is a small, cross platform, open source scripting and serialization library for C++.

-NOTE: tui is very early in development, it is still likely to have issues, and not ready to be used.
+NOTE: tui is very early in development, it is still likely to have crashes and issues, is not fully optimized or tested, and not ready to be used.

-Created by a solo game developer to be fast, simple, and easy to use and modify, tui combines a key/value storage data format in a human readable format similar to JSON, with a powerful scripting language and interpreter similar to lua.
+Created by a solo game developer to be fast, small, and easy to integrate and use, tui combines a key/value storage data format in a human readable format similar to JSON, with a powerful scripting language and interpreter similar to lua.

 tui is dynamically typed, flexible, and lightweight.
 Data is shared in memory between tui and the host c++ program, allowing high performance read/writes in both enviornments.

+Compared to a JSON serializer, tui adds a whole scrpting language on top!
+It's also super fast, provides your data in thinly wrapped stl containers (eg std::map, std::vector), and populates the data for the host program to read immediately when parsed.

+Compared to lua, tui is generally slower (up to 10x slower in tight loops), but easier to integrate and bind, and (potentially) faster when sharing data between C++ and the scripting enviornment.
+It has a smaller footprint, but less language features, and has good, fast built-in table serialization.

 # Features & Usage/Examples